 Business Risk LOLC Group has consolidated its position as the most profitable diversified corporate under Financial, Agriculture & Plantations, Leisure, Renewable Energy, Construction & Real Estate, Manufacturing & Trading, Technology, Research & Innovation Sectors.
 Financial services sector is the predominant sector which contributes the major portion of the profitability as well as the asset base of the Group.
 The trading sector of the Group is mainly represented by Brown & Company, providing a variety of trading services.
 The LOLC group invested in the leisure industry in Sri Lanka in 2009 it expanded to Maldives and Mauritius.
 The Leisure sector of the Group comprise of 'The Eden Resort & Spa, Beruwala', Dickwella Resort & Spa, Dickwella', The Paradise Resort & Spa, Dambulla' and 'The Calm Resort & Spa, Passikudah, and The Sheraton Turtle Beach Resort Kosgoda.
 The Group holds the widest plantations extent in Sri Lanka.
 The main plantation crops being tea, rubber, cinnamon and sugarcane.
 BI becomes one of the plantation companies in the country with a total of 49 estates under management.
 Browns Engineering & Construction (Pvt) Ltd is a Subsidiary of Browns Investments, established with the key intention of serving as the engineering and construction arm of the group.
+In FY22, the Company had recorded a turnover of about LKR.
+8.7 Bn.
 LOLC Group is having its centralized IT services and technologies operations which play a critical role as providers of efficient and effective IT solutions to all business sectors of the Group locally & globally.
 The Group continues to explore technology and innovation by LOLC Advanced Technologies (Pvt) Ltd which provides advanced technologies consultation support to companies under LOLC group.
 LOLC Holdings PLC aims for sustainable income flows, in the form of Interest income, Shared Service Income, Tea brokering income and Travel reservation income.
-As standalone basis company has earned LKR 52Bn in FY23 and LKR 26Bn in FY22.
-On a consolidated basis, the group's top-line stood at LKR 333Bn for FY23.
-The Company's consolidated bottom line cl
+As standalone basis company has earned LKR 26Bn in FY22 and 13Bn in FY21.
+On a consolidated basis, the group's top-line stood a